chen4247/fa22-prj-pcbarko-schen176--mettler3-yc62-gianghl2/README.md

 - Patrick Barko pcbarko
 - Stephanie Chen schen176
 - Matt Mettler mettler3
-- Giang Ha Li gianghl2
+- Giang Ha Le gianghl2
 - Yongxin Cai yc62

 Spotify is an audio streaming service used by *hundreds of millions* of people.